rkmasiello/fountfi-sovabtc/ASSESSMENT_REPORT_REFACTOR.md

 This project extends the FountFi system to support a new strategy enabling a Multi-Collateral BTC Vault system by leveraging existing FountFi components, simplifying the architecture to create a unified BTC vault that accepts multiple collateral types and redeems in sovaBTC only.

-✅ **COMPLETED IN SESSIONS 18-28**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
-The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, mainnet deployment preparation, robust multi-network deployment framework, professional glassmorphism UI, and enhanced wallet connectivity supporting 15+ modern wallets.
+✅ **COMPLETED IN SESSIONS 18-32**: Successfully refactored, deployed, and integrated the multi-collateral BTC vault system.
+The clean 2-contract architecture is now live on Base Sepolia with fully updated frontend components, comprehensive testing infrastructure (100% line coverage, 94% branch coverage), complete monitoring systems, mainnet deployment preparation, robust multi-network deployment framework, professional glassmorphism UI, enhanced wallet connectivity supporting 15+ modern wallets, complete color theme system, full PostgreSQL database integration with API routes, and enhanced collateral management with blockchain synchronization.

+📚 **Frontend Documentation**: See `REPORT_FE.md` for comprehensive frontend implementation details, technology stack, database integration, and feature status (updated Session 32).

 ## Implementation Status